-Name of Director Remunerationof each KMP for FY 2020-21 % increase / decrease in Remuneration in the Financial Year 2020-21 Comparison of remuneration of the KMPs against the performance of the Company Mr. Akashanand Karnik Whole-time Director 48,64,344 NA The company has incurred a loss of Rs.
-13.94 Crore on a Mr. Akashay Chhabra Chairman & Managing Director 58,00,000 NA consolidated basis in financial year 2020-21.
+Name of Director Remunerationof each KMP for FY 2020-21 % increase / decrease in Remuneration in the Financial Year 2020-21 Comparison of remuneration of the KMPs against the performance of the Company Mr. Akashanand Karnik Whole-time Director 49,67,304 NA The company has earned profit of Rs.
+3.41 Crore on a consolidated basis in financial Mr. Akshay Chhabra Chairman & Managing Director 60,00,000 NA year 2021-22.

-- VIII.
-The key parameters for any variable component of remuneration availed by the Directors: None of the Directors availed the variable component of remuneration. - IX.
-The ratio of the remuneration of the highest paid Director to that of the employees who are not Directors but receive remuneration in excess of the highest paid Director during the Year: 0.68 - X. Affirmation that the remuneration is as per the Remuneration Policy of the Company:
+VIII.
+The key parameters for any variable component of remuneration availed by the Directors:

+None of the Directors availed the variable component of remuneration.

+- IX.
+The ratio of the remuneration of the highest paid Director to that of the employees who are not Directors but receive remuneration in excess of the highest paid Director during the Year: 0.48 - X. Affirmation that the remuneration is as per the Remuneration Policy of the Company: